theodorejb/peachy-sql/README.md

 ### Transactions

 Call the `begin()` method to start a transaction.
 You can then call `query()` and any of the shorthand methods as needed, before committing or rolling back the transaction with `commit()` or `rollback()`.

 ### Other methods and options

 The database connection can be swapped out at any time with `setConnection()`, and `setOptions()` and `getOptions()` methods allow PeachySQL options to be changed and retrieved at will.

-In addition to the "table", "columns", and T-SQL-specific "idCol" options mentioned above, there is a MySQL-specific "autoIncrementIncrement" option which can be used to set the interval between successive auto-incremented values in the table (defaults to 1).
+In addition to the "table", "columns", and SQL Server-specific "idCol" options mentioned above, there is a MySQL-specific "autoIncrementIncrement" option which can be used to set the interval between successive auto-incremented values in the table (defaults to 1).
 This option is used to determine the array of insert IDs for bulk-inserts, since MySQL only provides the first insert ID.

 ## Author